 Here are the places where you can find moonbows:

 Not all the locations have predictions put together, but if you plan on visiting Yosemite National Park, check out this site for predictions on dates and times!
-At Cumberland Falls, there’s a chance it shows up every month around the full moon as long as all the other conditions are right.
+At Cumberland Falls, there’s a chance it shows up every month, even December, around the full moon as long as all the other conditions are right.

-- Start by using settings you would use to shoot night photography.
+- To capture moonbow images, start by using settings you would use to shoot night photography.
 My settings were 35mm, ISO 500, 8 sec, f/1.6.

 - Adjust accordingly based on how bright or faint the moonbow and surroundings are.